Table of Contents

 Simply put, the adrenal response is the same whether you experience physical or mental stress (real or perceived).
 As seen in stress nutrition, either type of stress (physical or mental) places demands on your biochemistry and contributes to many nutrient excesses and deficiencies throughout your biochemistry.

 Stress evokes an individual response.

-Because you respond differently to different stressors (General Adaptation Syndrom – the nonspecific response of the body to any demand) you may not realize what is transpiring on the inside.
-However, your nutritional biochemistry changes during the different stages of stress whether you realize it or not.
+Because you respond differently to different stressors (General Adaptation Syndrome – the nonspecific response of the body to any demand) you may not realize what is happening on the inside.
+However, your nutritional biochemistry changes during the various stages of stress whether you realize it or not.

 Are you curious about your current level of stress?

 As just seen on this page, stress can be very deceiving, and you may not recognize how stressed you are or the biochemical changes that are occurring.